 Follow these steps to recreate an upstream image based on the image’s JSON configuration file:

 Install the os-installer bundle.
-Refer to Install a bundle for more details.
+Refer to swupd for more information on installing bundles.

 Download the ister.py tool and grant it sudo privileges.

-Download the JSON configuration file for the desired image:
+Download the JSON configuration file for the desired image (located in config/image/):